 * * * *

-Designated alternative limits for PM alternative gasoline formulations.
-The producer or importer of a final blend of California gasoline that is subject to the PM averaging compliance option for one or more properties may assign a designated alternative limit to the final blend by satisfying the notification requirements of section 2264(a).
-The producer or importer of such a final blend shall be subject to all of the provisions of this section 2264, except that, with respect to that final blend, the PM averaging limit (if any) for each property subject to the PM averaging compliance option shall replace any reference in this section 2264 to the averaging limit specified in section 2262.
+Designated alternative limits for Predictive Model alternative gasoline formulations.
+The producer or importer of a final blend of California gasoline that is subject to the Predictive Model averaging compliance option for one or more properties may assign a designated alternative limit to the final blend by satisfying the notification requirements of section (a).
+The producer or importer of such a final blend shall be subject to all of the provisions of this section, except that, with respect to that final blend, the Predictive Model averaging limit (if any) for each property subject to the Predictive Model averaging compliance option shall replace any reference in this section to the averaging limit specified in section 2262.